JoaoCostaIFG/MAWW/README.md

-# MAW (More Animated Wallpapers)
+# MAWW (More Animated Wallpapers)

 ## TODO

-- -r <dir> - choose random directory inside of the given one for pics.
+- -r <dir> - choose random directory inside the given one for pics.
+- Default speed faz 30fps (based on num de pics)
+- 2 loops: single video + more than 1 video

 ## These are cool